 Assemble popsicles by spooning in (or pouring) a little of the yogurt mixture, then a little of the berry mixture into each popsicle mold, repeating until you reach 1/4-inch from the tops (to leave room for expansion as they freeze).
 Use a skewer to lightly swirl the mixtures together.
 Add the lid and the popsicle sticks if needed.

 Freeze until solid, 3 to 4 hours.
 If using glasses or other unconventional molds, freeze until the pops are beginning to set (45 minutes to 1 hour) then insert the sticks and freeze until solid, 3 to 4 hours.

 Makes 10 popsicles in 1/3 cup molds.
 Amount will vary depending on what molds are used.

-Note: If time allows, and especially if the popsicles won’t be eaten all at once, right away, I like prefreeze a plate or tray before unmolding the popsicles.
-Then I place the mold in hot water for 10 second increments and as soon as they pop out, lay them out on the frozen plate and put back in the freezer.
+Note: If time allows, and especially if the popsicles won’t be eaten all at once, right away, I like to prefreeze a plate or tray before unmolding the popsicles.
+Then I place the mold in hot water for 10-second increments and as soon as they pop out, lay them out on the frozen plate and put back in the freezer.
 That keeps them from melting prematurely from the heat of the unmolding.

 |Amount Per Serving|

 |% Daily Value *|

 |Monounsaturated Fat 0 g|